tgriff34/RedGreenBlue/README.md

 </p>

 ## Home Screen
 The home screen displays your light groups!
-These groups are divided into 'Rooms' which are created when adding Philips Hue lights to the bridge in the official app, and 'Groups' which are custom subsets of all of your Philips Hue lights.
-You are able to turn on light groups, adjust brightness levels, and navigate into groups to change individual light colors.
+These groups are divided into two categories.
+'Rooms' which are created when registering Philips Hue lights for the first time to the bridge using the official Philips Hue app.
+And 'Groups' which are custom subsets of all of your Philips Hue lights.
+For instance you may two rooms, living room and family room, you can create a group which has lights from both, or one, or the other.
+Here you are able to turn on light groups, adjust brightness levels, and navigate into groups to change individual light colors.

 <p align=center>
 <img src=https://github.com/user-attachments/assets/9eda5e04-b407-4f01-8a53-c5c53c4d5930 width=225 height=487.2/>